Baintha Brakk: Climbing history

 The descent proved more dangerous still: On the first rappel from the summit, Scott broke both legs.

 Later, Bonington broke two ribs and contracted pneumonia.
 Also, much of the week-long descent to base camp was in a major storm.
 However, they were all able to reach base camp, where they had a long wait for assistance.

 The second ascent of Baintha Brakk was made by Urs Stöcker, Iwan Wolf, and Thomas Huber, on 21 July 2001, via the South Pillar route, following their first ascent of the subsidiary peak Ogre III (circa 6800 m).
-They note that there were more than 20 unsuccessful expeditions in the interim.
+They noted that there were more than 20 unsuccessful expeditions in the interim.
 Mountain INFO magazine characterized their ascent as "arguably the most notable mountaineering achievement during the entire 2001 season."

 A third ascent by a new line on the peak's South Face was made by Americans Kyle Dempster and Hayden Kennedy on August 21, 2012.
 Compatriot Josh Wharton had also accompanied them on the climb but had to abandon the attempt at approximately 6800 m due to altitude sickness.
-Earlier in their trip the two had made another first ascent (along with Slovenian Urban Novak) of a new line on the massive east face of K7 (6,934 m).
+Earlier in their trip, the two and Slovenian Urban Novak had made another first ascent of a new line on the massive east face of K7 (6,934 m).